Q. Are your roof and gutter ice melting systems safe?

 Q. How much does it cost to operate?

 Costs are based on amount of heating cable needed to operate your Roof and Gutter Ice Melt System and the length of time they are operational.
 Once your system is designed, we will be able to inform you of how much it would cost to operate in a typical season.
-Added efficiency can be achieved through the use of an ambient sensing thermostat such as the DC Flex Digital Controller for roof ice prevention systems.
+Added efficiency can be achieved through the use of an ambient sensing thermostat such as our DC Series Controllers for roof ice prevention systems.

 Q. Is a Roof Ice Melt System costly?